apache/incubator-ponymail/README.md

 # ponymail
-Pony Mail - a lightweight web-based mail archive browser Licensed under the Apache License v/2.0 and built to scale to millions of archived messages with hundreds of requests per second
+Pony Mail - a web-based mail archive browser licensed under the Apache License v/2.0 and built to scale to millions of archived messages with hundreds of requests per second